luiscvega/apprenticeship_app/README.markdown

 I count the messages using this method:

 ```
-# In the Controller
+# In the User Model

 def unread_messages
   Message.joins(:notification).where(recipient_id: self.id)
 end

-# In the View (Note: Index page view list each apprenticeships, so I have to scope further and indicate which apprenticeship exactly)
+# In the View (Note: Index page view lists each apprenticeships, so I have to scope further and indicate which apprenticeship exactly)

 = link_to "Messages #{"(#{current_user.unread_messages.where(apprenticeship_id: apprenticeship.id).count})" unless current_user.unread_messages.where(apprenticeship_id: apprenticeship.id).count == 0 }", apprenticeship_url(apprenticeship)
 ```